Robie House: Redevelopment plans

-The University of Chicago's president Lawrence A. Kimpton was planning to redevelop the surrounding neighborhood.
+The University of Chicago's president Lawrence A. Kimpton planned to redevelop the surrounding neighborhood in the 1950s.
 As part of this project, Holabird & Root were hired to design a dormitory on the Robie House's site.
 In response to a request from a local teacher, Leon Despres, the city alderman representing the neighborhood, introduced a resolution in the Chicago City Council to create a landmark commission.
 In March 1957, the seminary announced that it would replace the Robie House with a dormitory, which would have also involved demolishing the Goodman House and the Zeta Beta Tau fraternity house immediately to the north.
 The seminary planned to begin demolishing the house that September, saying it would have cost up to $100,000 to modernize the building.
 The seminary's president Arthur Cushman McGiffert said that two institutions had declined an offer to take over the house and relocate it.

 Architects, students, and artists shortly expressed opposition to the proposed demolition, as did Despres and Chicago's mayor, Richard J. Daley.
 The University of Fine Arts of Hamburg, the American Institute of Architects, and fellows at Wright's Taliesin studio also opposed the demolition.
-Wright himself returned to the Robie House on March 18 to protest its demolition, saying, "It all goes to show the danger of entrusting anything spiritual to the clergy."
+Wright himself returned to the house on March 18 to protest, saying, "It all goes to show the danger of entrusting anything spiritual to the clergy."
 Wright claimed that the building was in relatively good condition, "considering the abuse it has suffered", and that the kitchen was the only decrepit part of the house.
 He also claimed that he could repair the house for $15,000.
 McGiffert offered to move the house to Jackson Park or the Midway, but Wright dismissed the idea as inappropriate.
-Among other things, it would have cost hundreds of thousands of dollars to disassemble and rebuild the house elsewhere.
+Among other things, it would have cost hundreds of thousands of dollars to relocate the house.
 Wright offered to design a dormitory for the seminary if the Robie House remained in place, but the seminary declined his offer.
 The Chicago government designated the house as a landmark in April 1957 and formed a committee of three men to preserve the house that July.